christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 > Jaddoc: "Once we realized that it wasn't us, but the cattle rather, that the little figures were chasin', we crested a hill and tried to get a good look at 'em."

 Neither OD&D nor Chainmail describes or visualizes kobolds.
 In fact, each lumps kobolds together closely with goblins, for which no textual description of appearance is given, but we do, however, have access to art portraying a goblin in OD&D!
-You'll find a brief history of goblin art of the years in a recent [Grognardia blog post](https://grognardia.blogspot.com/2024/06/a-very-partial-pictorial-history-of_01836066687.html) if you're interested.
+You'll find a brief history of goblin art over the years in a recent [Grognardia blog post](https://grognardia.blogspot.com/2024/06/a-very-partial-pictorial-history-of_01836066687.html) if you're interested.

 ![goblin](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgF_iP1qR4aGkoF6y6l0x-FN6kZ5sVPTvhFbT0ZQCtgvX8ZNR0QskiyfjaBotKkqN_krokDXTSYoL96Au6qfkLZBe3UVJ9w8tH61Q0NPE_bW8gPJNvgYyWFHIRPdGDBO80ORRjXiGgGt-mGgMj_rv-emobzoj_AiGefMXPqawNF73p1inkHNin__6YhMWgC/s16000/oddgoblin.jpg)